What does a model maker do?

 Model makers work closely with the client or designer, either independently or as part of a team, initially to determine requirements, timescale and budget.
 They use freehand drawing skills or computer-aided design (CAD) to illustrate initial ideas, which may need to be amended as a result of further consultation before a detailed final model is produced.

-What's the working environment like working as a Model Maker?
+What's the working environment like for model makers?

 Model makers work long and irregular hours.
 Evening and weekend work may be necessary to meet deadlines, especially for film or TV work.